Applied and Computational Math Program Overview

 - Understand the distinction between axioms, definitions, and theorems

-We offer two program options for Applied and Computational Mathematics; you can earn a Master of Science in Applied and Computational Mathematics or a Post-Master’s Certificate.
+We offer three Applied and Computational Mathematics degree options; you can earn a Master of Science in Applied and Computational Mathematics, a Post-Master’s Certificate, or a Graduate Certificate.

 Applied and Computational Mathematics Courses